mattly/lyonheart-us-metalsmith-archive/notes.markdown

 problems:

-- [link][text]'s the following apostraphe becomes the wrong smart quote.
+- syntax highlighting
-- custom fix to syntax highlighter plugin, it needs to use "item.text()" instead of "item.html()"
+  - custom fix to wintersmith-showdown: it's sending the output of item.html() to the highlighter with entities, using item.text() instead

-maybe just switch to marked or pandoc

-- marked lacks footnote support, maybe I can do a PR? oh there already is one: https://github.com/chjj/marked/pull/351

-- maybe check the typogr module? oh, that's what's doing this in the first place :/
+  - vimscript doesn't seem to get any kind of actual highlighting.
+Why can't I use pygments instead?

+- smart quotes

+  [link][text]'s uses an inverted apostrophe problem from the typogr module, filed an issue: https://github.com/ekalinin/typogr.js/issues/15

+  neither discount nor pandoc do this
+  - node-discount doesn't compile (missing node-waf)
+  - the wintersmith-pandoc module has issues do to async shelling and templates.
+LOLMYGOD IT HURTS

+  marked doesn't do footnotes yet, but there's a PR: https://github.com/chjj/marked/pull/351

 ## Nunjucks